Inteli-College/2025-1A-T03-G40-PUBLICO/README.md

-# Use Of Artificial Intelligence For Personal Color Classification
+# VisionPalette: Use of Artificial Intelligence for Personal Color Classification
-This repository stores the Public Reports for my TCC project called "Use Of Artificial Intelligence For Personal Color Classification," developed under Inteli - Instituto de Tecnologia e Liderança.
-There will be four reports that together compose everything that was developed and implemented for the final project.
+This repository stores the Final Report for my TCC project called "VisionPalette: Use of Artificial Intelligence for Personal Color Classification," developed under Inteli - Instituto de Tecnologia e Liderança.